cille112/route/README.md

 To run the code make sure you have an api key for the Google route api.

+- `dotnet user-secrets init`
+- `dotnet user-secrets set "GoogleApiKey" "{API_KEY}"`

+There are two options to run the code, either open the solution in visual studio and press f5 or follow the steps below:

 ## Steps:
 - Clone the repo.
+- `cd route\route`
 - `dotnet restore`
-- `dotnet user-secrets init`
-- `dotnet user-secrets set "GoogleApiKey" "{}API_KEY"`
 - `dotnet run`

+## Test steps
+- `cd ..`
+- `dotnet test`

 Now the API is running.
-A swagger site should open such that the endpoints in the API can be seen.

 There are three endpoints:
 1. One for adding a new stop